proboterror/SMD2GC/README.md

 Bluetooth dongles are not supported unless they emulate standard USB HID device.

-DualShock 4 / Xbox One / Series controllers are recommended.
+DualShock 3 / DualShock 4 / Xbox One / Series controllers are recommended.

 ## Schematics